Chart Color Schemes

 Employment conditions in Hawthorndene rank among the top 10% of areas assessed nationally

-Hawthorndene has an educated workforce with prominent representation in essential services sectors.
-Its unemployment rate is 1.0% and it experienced a 3.9% employment growth over the past year, according to AreaSearch's statistical area data aggregation.
+Hawthorndene has an educated workforce with significant representation in essential services sectors.
+The unemployment rate was 1.0% as of September 2025, with estimated employment growth of 3.9% over the past year.
+This is based on AreaSearch's aggregation of statistical area data.

-The area may offer limited local employment opportunities as indicated by Census data comparing working population to resident population.
-Over a 12-month period ending in September 2025, employment increased by 3.9%, and labour force grew by 3.7%, reducing the unemployment rate by 0.2 percentage points.
-In comparison, Greater Adelaide saw employment grow by 3.0% and labour force expand by 2.9%, with a 0.1 percentage point decrease in unemployment.
-State-level data up to 25-Nov-25 shows South Australia's employment grew by 1.19% year-on-year, adding 10,710 jobs, with an unemployment rate of 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years for national employment.
-Applying these projections to Hawthorndene's employment mix suggests local employment should increase by 7.0% over five years and 14.4% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Retail trade had limited presence at 7.6%, compared to the regional average of 10.0%.
+Employment opportunities locally appeared limited based on Census data comparing working population and resident population.
+Over the 12-month period ending September 2025, employment increased by 3.9% while labour force grew by 3.7%, reducing the unemployment rate by 0.2 percentage points.
+In comparison, Greater Adelaide saw employment grow by 3.0%, labour force expand by 2.9%, and unemployment fall by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hawthorndene's employment mix suggests local employment should increase by 7.0% over five years and 14.4% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment